iiab/iiab-admin-console/roles/console/files/help/Config.rst

 In addition, it can filter the sites that students are permitted to access in three ways.
 The first is to only allow pages in the **Permitted URLs** list to be accessed; see below.
 The second is that all sites accessed with https security can be blocked to prevent users from by-passing the previous filter.

-The last filter is based not on URLs, but on **Words in the Content**.

-Use your local policy to decide which of these filters to enable.

 ## Internal Wi-Fi Appliance

 * Set various hotspot parameters